GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E08_MythNotes.md

 It moved backwards? from end of word to start of word.
 And the "p" clearly gave a heartbeat type of signal?

 Of course, I can go look at previous episodes and I will.

+# 04:00

+Return of the American buffalo on native lands.

+Carol really seems guilty she took the painting.
+The whole "it wasn't safe" seems really bullshit, even for Carol.
+She says she wants to return it, but that the hive mind can't keep historical human art safe?
+Does this go back to her using the golf club to break skyscraper windows - since the city was evacuated from toxic Carol?
+Is that building now open to the elements / contents damaged?